jaywonchung/Resume/README.md

-# Jaewon's Resume and CV
+# Jae-Won's Resume

-This repository contains the LaTeX sources for my Resume and CV.
+This repository contains the LaTeX sources for my Resume.

 I used to compile the sources on Overleaf, from which I have obtained the CV template.
 Now, I have setup a Github Action on the repo, which automatically compiles and releases my documents.